 - others can adapt your work or not

-A common mistake is around Google Images.
-Unlike the free image sites like Pixabay and Unsplash, Google Images is a search engine, not a source of images.
-Any pictures that come up in a Google Image search belong to the website where Google found them, not to Google itself.
+A common inadvertent copyright infringement comes from using Google Images.
+Unlike the free image sites, Google Images is a search engine, not a source of images.
+Any pictures that come up in a Google Image search belong to the website where Google found them.

-In some cases, images protected under copyright can still be used under “fair use” when discussing things like news events or historical figures.
+In some cases, images protected under copyright can still be used under “fair use” when discussing things like news events or historical figures or using book covers for reviews.
 The Social Media Examiner has a helpful article on this.

 Free image sources